jessekrubin/pupy/README.md

     pip install pupy

+### Want more???

+Pupy has a few optional dependenies for reading and writing files which can be installed with the following command:

+    pip install pupy[io]

+Or you can pick and choose...

 If you plan on using Jason you can install `ujson` for a speed boost *(if you wanna go fast; pupy uses the python-stdlib json if you wanna go slow)*...

     pip install ujson